 For more than six decades, SWE has given women engineers a unique place and voice within the engineering industry.
 Our organization is centered around a passion for our members’ success and continues to evolve with the challenges and opportunities reflected in today’s exciting engineering and technology specialties.Stimulate women to achieve full potential in careers as engineers and leaders, expand the image of the engineering profession as a positive force in improving the quality of life, and demonstrate the value of diversity.

 Strange Fruit, an organization that promotes and exposes minority playwrights and minority theater to diversify the UT campus and the Knoxville community.
 Strange Fruit Dance Company has been gracing the stages of UT since 2001, and is composed of dedicated dancers who are passionate about their craft, and dedicated to expressing the art of dance.

 TASC Force (Taking Action for Social Conscience) is a non-profit student run organization at the University of Tennessee at Knoxville.
 We have both a community and global mission to effectively impact the community with altruistic behavior.
 Our mission is to raise awareness about human/social issues around the world.
 By educating the minds of our generation we hope to create a domino effect of selfless activities for those in desperate need.

 The purpose of the Turkish Student Association is to unite Turkish students, Turkish Community in Knoxville and those interested in Turkish culture

-VolOUT (formerly Lambda Student Union) is the undergraduate student-lead organization on campus that provides a means of communication among sexual and gender minority students and their straight allies at University of Tennessee, Knoxville.
+VolOUT is the undergraduate student social organization on campus that provides a means of communication among lesbian, gay, bisexual, trans, queer, questioning, intersex, asexual, and ally students (LGBTQQIAA) at the University of Tennessee, Knoxville.